 In Democratic stronghold cities like Baltimore, activists can ponder yesterday by looking outside to the states that voted “red.”
 But they can also look closer to home at places like the 1st District, where the majority voted for Republican Gov. Larry Hogan in 2014.

 Democrat Zeke Cohen definitively won the district yesterday with 66.5% of the vote.

 But 33% of the voters there supported Cohen’s Republican opponent, Matt McDaniel, whose public safety message drew criticism with his call for video surveillance to detect criminals at the district’s borders.

-Speaking with The Brew yesterday in Canton, McDaniel said that his critics “misunderstood” his video surveillance idea when they saw a racist message behind it.
+Speaking with The Brew yesterday, McDaniel said that his critics “misunderstood” his video surveillance idea when they saw a racist message behind it.

 Likewise, McDaniel said he knew nothing about the mailers that showed up at some 1st District households depicting Cohen walking with protesters in the wake of last year’s death-in-police custody of Freddie Gray.

 The mailer accused Cohen of “poor leadership,” said he should have called for “law and order,” and showed a photo from the April 27 , 2015 rioting of young black men trashing a police car.